vinej/pyarchive/README.md

     Name            :   name of the task
     Kind            :   query
-    Description     :   the description of the task Connection      :   the connection's name to use for the query Command         :   the SQL or stored procecure to execute Output          :   the output type of the query (memory,reference, csv or excel) reference means that the query is not executed right away, but will be executed when a parameter will use it.
+    Description     :   the description of the task Connection      :   the connection's name to use for the query from the connection section Command         :   the SQL or stored procecure to execute Output          :   the output type of the query (memory,reference, csv or excel)
+                        ex: select * from employees where name = '{{name}}' and email = '{{email}}'
+                        reference:  means that the query is not executed right away, but will be executed when a parameter will use it.
+                        memory:     means that the result will be put in memory csv,excel:  means that the result will be saved into a csv or excel file.
     File            :   the destination file name if the output is csv or excel Excluded        :   the list of columns to exclude from the output Anonymized      :   the list of columns to anonymize Parameters      :   a list of parameter's objects used to execute the query

 Parameter definition
-    Kind    :   memory    :  means that the parameter comes from a static list in memory reference :  means that the parameter comes from a source of type 'reference' that contains also parameters child     :  means that the parameter comes from the previous parameter definition, so this one is a child.
+    Kind    :   memory    :  means that the parameter rows comes from a list in memory reference :  means that the parameter rows comes from a source of type 'reference' that contains also parameters child     :  means that the parameter rows comes from the previous parameter definition, so this one is a child.
-    Source  :   the name of the memory object that contains the rows Names   :   the list of parameters' names separated by comma that will be used into the queries Fields  :   the list of fields from the source that will replace parameters into the queries
+    Source  :   the name of the memory object that contains the rows Names   :   the list of parameters' names separated by comma that will be used into the queries ex: ['{{name}}','{{email}}']
+    Fields  :   the list of fields from the source that will replace parameters into the queries: ex: ['name','email']

 Save definition
     Name        :   the name of the task